karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 > - **Part 2**: A practical example of how to build a container image targeting an ARM64 processor using Azure Pipelines and how to deploy it on AWS ECS Fargate.
 It will also include a quick benchmark to compare the performance of the application running on an ARM64 Fargate container against the same app using an AMD64 Fargate container.

-In the first part of this blog post, we discussed how to create a multi-platform image, how multi-platform .NET images work, and which options are available when we want to build a multi-platform image (emulation, cross-compilation, or using a host with the target architecture).
+In the first part of this blog post, we explored the creation of a multi-platform image, the workings of .NET multi-platform images, and the options at our disposal for building a multi-platform image, such as emulation, cross-compilation, or utilizing a host with the target architecture.

 Now, it's time to build an end-to-end process.
-Let's attempt to build a container image targeting ARM64 using a CI runner, deploy the app into an ARM64 machine host, and test that it's working correctly.
+We'll aim to build a container image targeting ARM64 using a CI runner, deploy the application onto an ARM64 machine host, and verify its proper functioning.

-I don't have an ARM64 machine at hand right now, so to build the E2E process, I decided to use the following cloud services:
+Currently, I don't possess an ARM64 machine, so to construct this end-to-end process, I've opted to utilize the following cloud services:

-- **AWS ECR** to store the container image.
+- **AWS ECR** for storing the container image.
-- **AWS ECS Fargate** to run the API.
+- **AWS ECS Fargate** for running the API.
-- **Azure Pipelines** to build and publish the image into the Amazon Registry.
+- **Azure Pipelines** for building and publishing the image into the AWS ECR.
-- **Artillery** to test the API.
+- **Artillery** for testing the API.

-Why use AWS instead of Azure?
-Nothing in particular.
-In my last posts, I was using Azure, so it might be a nice change of scenery to use AWS.
+Why choose AWS over Azure?
+There's no specific reason.
+In my recent posts, I've been using Azure, so switching to AWS might provide a refreshing change of pace.

 # **Application**

+- You can find the app source code in [here](https://github.com/karlospn/opentelemetry-metrics-demo).

 The application we’re going to use is a BookStore API built using .NET 8.

-The API can perform the following actions:
+This API is capable of executing the following operations:

-- Get, add, update and delete book categories.
+- Retrieve, add, modify, and remove book categories.
-- Get, add, update and delete books.
+- Retrieve, add, modify, and remove books.
-- Get, add, update and delete inventory.
+- Retrieve, add, modify, and remove inventory.
-- Get, add and update orders.
+- Retrieve, add, and modify orders.

-This application requires a SQL Server database, but to simplify it, we will use **EF with an in-memory database**.
+This application requires a SQL Server database.
+However, to simplify matters, we'll employ **Entity Framework (EF) with an in-memory database**.

 ```csharp
 services.AddDbContext<BookStoreDbContext>(options =>